ros-industrial/easy_manipulation_deployment/docs/sphinx/source/tutorial/grasp_planner_example/grasp_planner_example.rst

                 world_y_angle_threshold: 0.5
                 world_z_angle_threshold: 0.25

 .. tip:: For more indepth information on how to configure the ``.yaml`` file for your own end-effector.
-Head on over to :ref:`grasp_planner_configuration`
+         Head on over to :ref:`grasp_planner_parameters`

 Running the Grasp Planner
 -------------------------